Rock Springs Camp

 This Camp will be an age appropriate enhancement to the 4-H traditional teen Counselor experience.
 Teens, 16 to 17-year old’s, especially rising 12th Graders, may still come to camp as part of our new Counselor in Training (CIT) Camp.
 The main change here being that instead of being the 24/7 caregiver for a session of camp, they will just do it from breakfast to bedtime.
 These teens will now have their own camp experience where they’re still receiving camper care training and experience, but they will also have "camp" time with their peers built into each day keeping them fresh and even more effective as mentors and role models in the new model.
 “Camp” time breaks, away from campers, might include a session with their peers on our High Ropes Course for an enhanced team building experience, or a peer swim session at the pool to cool off.
 Additionally, instead of sleeping in the cabins with other children, they will get to room with their peers in their own cabins to enjoy some downtime and refresh for the next day with campers.
 These youth will be able to provide leadership to younger campers while also having their own community and camp experiences, all with the mentorship and supervision of 18 to 25-year-old youth development staff.

-For more information, visit or contact Rock Springs Ranch.
+For more information, visit Rock Springs Ranch 4-H Camp.